-\allchanged When we look at the detailed results of training the agents with 400 comparisons in Table \ref{tab:reward_comparison}, we see for four out of six environments, \textsc{Interactive-DM} leads to higher returns on the true reward faster than \textsc{Groupwise-DM}.
-In the environment HalfCheetah as well as MountainCarContinuous, \textsc{Groupwise-DM} performs better, but not by a lot.
-If we look at the training curve of the HalfCheetah environment (Fig. \ref{fig:synthetic_study_training_logs}), we can see that \textsc{Interactive-DM} reached the maximum reward before 1 million steps, while it took the reward model trained with \textsc{Groupwise-DM} 6 million steps until it overtook \textsc{Interactive-DM}. \st{\textsc{Groupwise-DM} gets a larger spread.
+\allchanged Delving into the results from training the agents with 400 comparisons (see Table \ref{tab:reward_comparison}) reveals that for four of the six environments \textsc{Interactive-DM} led to higher returns than \textsc{Groupwise-DM} on the true reward.
+In the other two (HalfCheetah and MountainCarContinuous), \textsc{Groupwise-DM} performed better but not by much; furthermore, the training curve for HalfCheetah shows that the average of \textsc{Interactive-DM} reached the maximum reward before a million steps while it took six million steps before the average of \textsc{Groupwise-DM} overtook \textsc{Interactive-DM}. \st{\textsc{Groupwise-DM} gets a larger spread.
 In every environment, the best training results were through \textsc{Groupwise-DM} but it could fail and produce a comparatively worse final policy.} \st{The reason is that the simulated users fully follow active learning, without the ability to determine the reasonable selection by themselves.}